NaughtyChas/ENGG1340-GP/README.md

-# ENGG1340-GP #
-Title: **《Rebirth : Me Delivering Keeta in Doomsday》**
+# 《Rebirth : Me Delivering Keeta in Doomsday》

-_*Game built for ENGG1340 group project._
+> *Game built for ENGG1340 group project*

-## GROUP MEMBER ##
+## Group Member
 * Meng Xiangkun 3036452675
+  - Game developent, Project management
 *
-* ZhangQi 3036292697
+* Zhang Qi 3036292697
-* WuZijie 3036296930
+* Wu Zijie 3036296930
 * Zhu Lianbi 3036296899
 * Zhao Jiayu 3036451322

-## GAME DESCRIPTION ##
-**Background Story**
+## Game Descritption
+### Background Story
   In the blink of an eye, the world as you knew it ended.
   One minute, you were just a normal student, bored out of your mind in class, scrolling through your phone and ordering "Keeta Takeout".
 The next minute—  _BOOM_.
 Your brain short-circuited, and the world went black...
   You woke up to the sound of the earth splitting open, your face pressed against cracked asphalt, the sky a sickly shade of blood-red, with strange walls and obstacles rising everywhere.
   "What the—?!"
   Cities crumbled, governments fell, and the remnants of humanity scattered into the wastelands, fighting for survival against mutated horrors and rogue machines.
 The most precious resource?
-Not just food or weapons— but connection.
+Not just food or weapons, but connection.
   Your phone buzzes violently.
 Pulling it out with trembling hands, a notification flashes:

 > _// "Packages remaining today: 3" //_